redas-J/image-number-classification/README.md

-# image-numer-classification
+# image-number-classification
-Classify hand-written numbers using neural networks and MNIST database
+Classify hand-written numbers using neural networks and MNIST database.